ericwbailey/enchilada/CONTRIBUTING.md

 This project uses templates for Issue and Pull Requests.
 Following the provided template helps the project maintainers have all the right details up front, which makes addressing feedback easier.

 ### GitMagic
-$$githubTitle repo uses [GitMagic](https://gitmagic.io/) to help ensure that contributions are consistently formatted in a way that's easy to work with.
-The rules can be seen [here](https://github.com/$$githubAuthor/$$githubTitle/blob/master/contributing.json):
+$$githubTitle uses [GitMagic](https://gitmagic.io/) to help ensure that contributions are consistently formatted in a way that's easy to work with.
+The rules can be seen [here](https://github.com/$$githubAuthor/$$githubTitle/blob/master/contributing.json).

 ## Submitting Issues